 Bonus = (10.000.000.000 x 5%)/50 = $ 10.000.000

 The first method is harder.
 Even harder when you do the calculation manually and your company has hundreds or even thousands of employees.
-Thus, that’s why you need HRM software to make the job easier.
+Thus, that’s why you need HRIS software to make the job easier.
+HR software will automate your administrative tasks, calculate salary and taxes, manage leave and attendance, Expense claims, and more operations with the best HR Software in Singapore.